 Especially if you have a morning ceremony!
 I’ve seen couples who live in the Western part of San Francisco (the Outer Sunset for example), take a room closer to City Hall.
 They wanted to wake up closer to the building, and add a little luxury to what can be an impersonal experience.

 A word of warning though – be careful with the hotels in the Tenderloin/ Civic Center area itself.
-It is an extremely seedy area with a lot of crime and homelessness.
+It is a seedy area with a lot of crime and homelessness.

 Stuck for places to go for your portrait session?
 Check out my article linked below!